davidkabiito/Sentitel/Annotation/guidelines.md

 |'@mtnug Simply the Best Network for Calls, Data and Mobile Money| MTN\#Calls MTN\#Data  MTN\#Mobile Money | Positive Positive Positive |
 | very affordable network, and well spread. many running promotions and many give backs, so if you are looking for easy and affordable network airtel is the answer | Airtel\#Network | Positive |

+### What to skip
+We are interested in posts that contain a target entity, aspect and sentiment, if any of these is missing, SKIP IT!
+If any of the three components is not clear please skip the post.

+Posts to skip include the ones in which:

+(1) The original meaning is impossible to ascertain without context (maybe because they were accompanied by photos, videos, or posted as replies to other posts):

+- Ssese overwhelmed Buvuma - at the Lutoboka play ground on match day two of the  @Airtel_Ug Masaza Cup.
+- @ssmusoke @Airtel_Ug You have options.
+Use them
+- @KatumbaKatumb @mtnug Buddy freeze
+- @AyellaBryan @mtnug Okey boss
+- @mtnug Yes...
+I have :yum::wink:
+- Guntalk city :sunglasses:
+- @benj_amin @mtnug Really :joy::joy::joy::joy:nga that's bad:joy:

+(2) Adverts:
+These are posts where the telcom company or it's brand ambassadors are promoting the it's services.

+- Make your Sunday better by clearing your utility bills conveniently.
+Dial \*\*# and follow prompts to pay your water bill.
+Visit to learn more.
+- @mtnug @ChronixxMusic Lets go and skank de sweet yoooooo
+- Dancing is food for the soul, good for mental health and wellness. @mtnug in collaboration with  @soulenough are giving back to the patients at  through a zumba dance session.
+- @kamaroma Join @mtnug subscribe to mtn pulse Dia \*\*# and get yourself a ticket

+(3) Jokes:

+Jokes may indicate the opinion of the user but it may be difficult to identify, identifying them is beyond the scope of this annotation task.
+Therefore the jokes should be skipped.

+- @Airtel_Ug we have always been friends.Please forgive my Wewole loan:expressionless:

+(4) Inquiries and Responses from the telcom:
+- @mtnug @imunanira Its a promotion, right?
+For how long is it going to run?
+- What of shared bundles
+- @AyellaBryan @mtnug You just published you phone number online fwaaaa hmmm
+- @AyellaBryan @mtnug hahaha... you will get to learn it the hard way thats certainly things should stay private esp phone numbers tied to social media or online email
+- @AyellaBryan @mtnug I had even forgotten the ussd codes, It really had simplified life
+- @kyanda_ed Hi Kyanda,Im having a little difficult understanding your challenge.
+If you could explain little more, I will be able to help.

+(5) Posts that are not related to telcos:

+- Cardiac arrest almost killed me until I saw Uganda.
+- @SirBrightug @mtnug Prudes and feeling self-righteous.